Datavetenskapsdivisionen/missing-semester/file-system/file.md

 * "cd -" to switch between last two visited directories
 * "ls -a" show hidden files (files starting with a dot, e.g .gitignore)
 * "cd" without arguments to move to home directory
-* "cp" copy a file
-* "mv" move a file